- More than one in five pregnancies ends in miscarriage – probably around a quarter of a million in the UK each year.

 - It is common for women who have miscarried to feel high levels of anxiety in a subsequent pregnancy.

 - Most women never know what has caused them to miscarry.
 Investigations are generally limited to women who have had three or more miscarriages.
 Even after investigations, in many cases a specific cause is not found.

-- One in one hundred pregnancies is ectopic.
+- 1-2 in one hundred pregnancies are ectopic.
 This means the pregnancy is developing outside the womb – most often in one of the Fallopian tubes.
 This condition is life-threatening for the mother and, with exceedingly rare exceptions, the pregnancy cannot survive.

-Research amongst a sample of over 300 women who had experienced miscarriage showed:
+Research some years ago amongst a sample of over 300 women who had experienced miscarriage showed: